Frequently Asked Questions

 The placement test assesses oral proficiency in English, so the best way to prepare is to practice speaking English as much as possible.

-If I don’t pass the placement test, how long will it take me to pass POPT?
+If I don’t pass the placement test, how long will it take me to pass the POPT?

-Can I enroll in ELP classes once I have passed the placement test or POPT?
+Can I enroll in ELP classes if I have passed the placement test or the POPT?

-Yes, we offer weekly discussion groups for students who have passed and would like to improve their oral communication.
+No, however, we offer weekly discussion groups and workshops for students who have passed and would like to continue to improve their oral communication.